-- Translate what you see, in an intuitive UI similar to the Customizer.
+- Translate what you see (including image translation), in an intuitive UI similar to the Customizer.
 No more messing about with weird and out of context interfaces.

 - Full Integration with Google Translate API for initial translation, while the content is still served from the local database once translated once.

 - Really fast and cache-able by all WordPress caching plugins.

 - SEO friendly, with support for title, slug, metadata and social graphs translations.